 Feel free to count me amongst the guilty because I sure did find myself watching Mahogany Curls and Taren Guy videos when my hair was longer.
 Whether or not we want to admit it, somewhere during the course of our lives how we view ourselves begins to get screwed up by how society views us.
 And this isn’t an issue of “lack of self-love” or not having been taught to love ourselves at home.
 Most parents aren’t running around teaching their dark skin daughters that they are ugly.
 We do love ourselves.
 It is the outside world that tells dark skin women that they are less valuable than their lighter skinned counterparts, and that is the issue.

-I do not need to be told I am beautiful.
-Children do, perhaps, but most adult dark skin women aren’t hung up on our looks.
-What we rail against is society’s insistence that dark skin is not acceptable, and that we don’t deserve to be seen and heard just as much as other women.
+But I’m beyond all of that now.
+I’m a woman of a certain age and I’ve been through enough now to not be so hung up on my looks.
+I’m also happily married and secure in that department.
+The truth is, I just don’t think we dark skin adults need that sort of lip service.
+Make no mistake, it’s nice to have society say positive things about women who look like me, but saying it and then making sure we are treated and seen just as much as our fair-skinned sisters are two entirely different things.
+Indeed, we aren’t fighting for people to tell us we are pretty (while it’s nice), What we rail against is society’s insistence that dark skin is not acceptable, and that we don’t deserve to be seen and heard just as much as other women.
 That we are so downtrodden, that when one Lupita is hailed as the most glorious dark skin woman on earth, we should all bow down in gratitude.
 Make no mistake, I love me some Lupita; however, folks act like she’s the second-coming for dark skin women.

-Ultimately, the answer to colorism isn’t just about celebrating beauty, as beauty is subjective and beauty is fleeting.
-Not every dark skin woman has skin that flecks with gold.
-We aren’t all Nubian Goddesses.
+Ultimately, the answer to colorism isn’t just about celebrating beauty.
 We are more than our looks, and that’s what we want the world to celebrate.
 Normalizing dark skin, for me, is one of the primary ways we can combat colorism.
 Telling me I’m beautiful or have the most beautiful skin you’ve ever seen simply trivializes an issue that goes beyond beauty.

 If you like my hair, check out how I created this style below: